narwhalsilent/tp/docs/UserGuide.md

 ### Analysing a client's loan records: `analytics`

-Provides visual analytics of a client's loan records.
+Provides visual analytics of a client's loan records based on three indices: Reliability, Impact, and Urgency.
+* Reliability index is calculated based on the ratio of overdue loans to the total number of loans.
+* Impact index is calculated as the ratio of the average loan value to the maximum loan value.
+* Urgency index is calculated as the ratio of the number of days between the earliest return date and the current date to the number of days between the earliest return date and the benchmark date.

 Format: `analytics INDEX`

 Parameters Restrictions:

 * The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …​
+The index **must be a positive integer** 1, 2, 3, …​, and it must not exceed the number of persons shown in the list.

 Expected Behaviour: